-11. Email
+12. Email

 The use of email is an essential means of communication for staff.
 We recognise that pupils need to understand how to style an email in relation to their age and good network etiquette.
-In order to meet age related expectations in KS1 and KS2, pupils must have experienced sending and receiving emails.

-In our school, the following statements reflect our practice in the use of email.
+In our school, the following statements reflect our practice in the use of email:

-- The school gives all staff their own email account to use for all school business as a work based tool.
-This is to minimize the risk of receiving unsolicited or malicious emails and avoids the risk of personal profile information being revealed. - It is the responsibility of each account holder to keep the password secure. - Under no circumstances should staff contact pupils, parents or conduct any school business using personal email addresses. - The school requires a standard disclaimer to be attached to all email correspondence. - All emails should be written and checked carefully before sending, in the same way as a letter written on school headed paper. - When logging onto emails off the school premises and using personal devices, a twofactor verification has been set up.
+- The school gives all staff their own email account to use for all school business as a workbased tool.
+This is to minimise the risk of receiving unsolicited or malicious emails and avoids the risk of personal profile information being revealed. - It is the responsibility of each account holder to keep the password secure. - Under no circumstances should staff contact pupils, parents or conduct any school business using personal email addresses. - The school requires a standard disclaimer to be attached to all email correspondence. - All emails should be written and checked carefully before sending, in the same way as a letter written on school headed paper.

+• When logging onto emails off the school premises and using personal devices, a two-factor verification has been set up.